Fixation disparity

 Fixation disparity is a tendency of the eyes to drift in the direction of the heterophoria.
 While the heterophoria refers to a fusion-free vergence state, the fixation disparity refers to a small misalignment of the visual axes when both eyes are open in an observer with normal fusion and binocular vision.
 The misalignment may be vertical, horizontal or both.
 The misalignment (a few minutes of arc) is much smaller than that of strabismus.
 While strabismus prevents binocular vision, fixation disparity keeps binocular vision, however it may reduce a patient's level of stereopsis.
-A patient may or may not have fixation disparity and a patient may have a different fixation disparity at distance than near.
+A patient may have a different fixation disparity at distance than near.
 Observers with a fixation disparity are more likely to report eye strain in demanding visual tasks; therefore, tests of fixation disparity belong to the diagnostic tools used by eye care professionals: remediation includes vision therapy, prism eye glasses, or visual ergonomics at the workplace.